proplot-dev/proplot/docs/why.rst

 Scientific data is commonly stored in array-like containers that include metadata -- namely, `xarray.DataArray`\ s, `pandas.DataFrame`\ s, and `pandas.Series`.
-When matplotlib receives these objects, it simply ignores the associated metadata.
+When matplotlib receives these objects, it ignores the associated metadata.
 To create plots that are labeled with the metadata, you must use the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` commands instead.